timofurrer/awesome-asyncio/README.md

 Thus, it's pretty hard to keep yourself up-to-date with the most awesome packages out there.
 Find some of those *awesome* packages here and if you are missing one we count on you to [create an Issue or a Pull Request](https://github.com/timofurrer/awesome-asyncio/blob/master/CONTRIBUTING.md) with your suggestion.

-## ⚠️ Looking for help to maintain this

-Since quite some time I'm unable to give this repository the love it deserves.
-Therefore, I'm looking for someone knowledgable of the Python ecosystem and community to help me maintain this repository.
-This would include to review PRs and in general bring this repository up to date again.

-If you are interested, please drop me a quick email at tuxtimo@gmail.com and tell me your motiviation :)

 ## Contents